 In Israel, most people have vacation from work for the entire week of Pesach.
 After the huge seder meal, what could be more appropriate than going outdoors to enjoy the beauty of nature?
 This, too, is a form of "going out of the Egypt" of our jobs and homes.
 Every year, KKL-JNF invites everyone to its parks and forests

-, along with providing special activities
+, along with providing

 suitable for the entire family.
 Close to a million people take advantage of this perfect time of year to hike